bibliocoll/JournalTouch/README.md

 # About

-JournalTouch provides a touch-optimized interface for browsing current journal tables of contents in responsive design.
+JournalTouch provides a touch-optimized interface for browsing current journal tables of contents in Responsive Design.
 Fun!

 # License